vlstill/presentations/rh_0616/pres.md

     \only<5>{
         Counterexample generator
         \begin{itemize}
-            \item algorithm produces counterexample as a list of choices
+            \item algorithms will produce a counterexample as a list of choices
                 \begin{itemize}
                     \item thread switches, nondeterminism
                 \end{itemize}